caniko/BiKiPy/documentation/source/behaviour/object_recognition/nort.rst

 Training
 --------
-The animal is exposed to two identical objects during training.
-We measure the observation time of both objects defined
+The animal is exposed to two identical objects during training, read more about

 Novelty
 -------